donnacancode/donnacancode/README.md

 - 💞️ I’m looking to collaborate on ... my student projects
 - 📫 How to reach me ... donnacancode@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I work as a brewery manager and I really don't care for beer
+I can pat my head and rub my belly at the same time :)

 <!---
 donnacancode/donnacancode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.